Albinhsn/Bonobo/README.md

 Toy implementation of a simple language in order to learn C/C++, memory management, LLVM, x86_64 assembly and language design

-## Things i'd like to solve in a snd pass
-* Is it possible to type check everything before we start compiling it
-    * if true is good for when we create the next backend

-* Type check items
-    * map and array

-* Type check variable
-    * return from func etc

 ## TODO LLVM backend

-* Error if out of bounds
+* Error if array out of bounds
-    * Array indexing that is

 * MapExpr
     * Create functions(?) "native" to maps